 Rockfish love structure.
 More seafloor structure means more rockfish.
-But while the amount of structure matters, the type doesn’t, a new NOAA fisheries study finds.
+But while the amount of structure matters, the type doesn’t, a 2019 NOAA fisheries study finds.

-These findings will help resource managers in their efforts to effectively manage rockfishes, deep-sea corals, and sponges.
+These findings will help resource managers in their efforts to effectively manage rockfish, deep-sea corals, and sponges.

 The role of deep-sea coral and sponge ecosystems as habitat for marine fish has been widely debated.
 Almost all studies that have looked at associations between coral and sponge communities and fish, especially rockfish, have found significant relationships.
 However, rockfish also thrive in areas largely devoid of corals and sponges.